tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

    revealing the identity of the service.

 One of the goals of SNI encryption is to prevent adversaries from knowing which Hidden Service the client is using.
-Successful replay attacks breaks that goal by allowing adversaries to discover that service.
+Successful replay attacks break that goal by allowing adversaries to discover that service.

 ## Avoid Widely Shared Secrets {#sharedsecrets}

 It is easy to think of simple schemes in which the SNI is encrypted or hashed using a shared secret.
-This symmetric key must be known by the multiplexed server, and by every users of the protected services.
+This symmetric key must be known by the multiplexed server, and by every user of the protected services.
 Such schemes are thus very fragile, since the compromise of a single user would compromise the entire set of users and protected services.